cu-psych-computing/cu-psych-comp-tutorial/content/tutorials/python/1-r2python-translation/2-intro-programming.md

 numList
 ```

+    [5, 6, 7, 8, 2]

 # List Indexing

-- One **VERY IMPORTANT** difference between R and python is that list indexing in python begins at 0
+- One **VERY IMPORTANT** difference between R and Python is that list indexing in Python begins at 0.
-- So, item 0 is always the first item in the list
+- So, item 0 is always the first item in the list.
-- List indexing in python is also done with square brackets [ ]
+- List indexing in Python is also done with square brackets `[ ]`.

 ```python
 numList[0]
 ```

+    5

-Using a negative number n will return the item n spots from the end
+Using a negative number n will return the item n spots from the end.

 ```python
 stringList[-1]
 ```

+    'papaya'

-We can index a range of items too by using the :
+We can index a range of items too by using the `:`.
-- This will return the items including the first number, up until (but not including) the second
+- This will return the items including the first number, up until (but not including) the second.

 ```python
 stringList[0:2]
 ```

+    ['avocado', 'mango']

 What happens if we go off the end of the list?